 Used as a sterilizer for medical supplies and equipment and supplies, Ethylene Oxide (EtO) poses several hazards prompting OSHA to regulate its use and handling.
 According to OSHA, “EtO is both flammable and highly reactive.
 Acute exposures to EtO gas may result in respiratory irritation and lung injury, headache, nausea, vomiting, diarrhea, shortness of breath, and cyanosis.
 Chronic exposure has been associated with the occurrence of cancer, reproductive effects, mutagenic changes, neurotoxicity, and sensitization.”We provide testing/sampling for Ethylene Oxide in autoclaves and sterilizers, ensuring personnel and materials (such as cloth, plastics and synthetics) have not absorbed the dangerous chemical.

-Xylene and Toluene are often used in histology labs and pose serious health and physical hazards.
-Inhaling their vapors or having the substances touch the skin can cause poisoning including respiratory irritation and nervous system damage.
-The chemicals are also highly flammable.We monitor for xylene, toluene, acetone and alcohols and conduct auditing and training for safe handling practices.
+Xylene is often used in histology labs and pose serious health and physical hazards.
+Inhaling the vapors or having the substances touch the skin can cause poisoning including respiratory irritation and nervous system damage.
+The chemicals are also highly flammable.We monitor for xylene, acetone and alcohols and conduct auditing and training for safe handling practices.

 Hospital Air Quality Sampling/Testing